Loading

-Case Study · Grapevine, Texas
+Case File · Grapevine, Texas

 Grapevine, Texas — the “Christmas Capital of Texas” — enacted Ordinance 2024-007 on January 16, 2024.
 The ordinance effectively bans all short-term rentals in every single-family residential zoning district.
 Existing operators lost their operating rights.
 New applications are prohibited.
 If you bought in Grapevine after that date for STR use, you own an illegal operation.